jgms/eliane/README.md

 - **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
 Default: 0.
 - **feedback:** a number between 0 and 0.9 to control the delay's feedback.
 Default: 0.5.

+### play_sample

+Parameters:

+- **bank:** a number greater or equal to 0 representing the sample bank where to look for the sample.
+Default: 0.
+- **sample:** a number greater or equal to 0 representing the sample in the selected bank.
+Default: 0.
+- **rate:** a number different from 0 (can be positive or negative) representing the sample's playing speed, where 1 is the normal speed, greater to 1 means faster, and less than 1 means slower, a negative value plays the sample backwards.
+Default: 1.
+- **envelope:** a number that defines if the sample will be played with an envelope, allowed values --> 0 -> no, 1 -> yes.
+Default: 0.
+- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 0.
+- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 0.
+- **release:** a number greater or equal to 0 representing the release time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 1.
+- **amplitude:** a number between 0 and 1 representing the amplitude.
+Default: 0.5.
+- **pan:** a number between -1 and 1 representing the position of the sound in the stereo spectrum.
+Default: 0.
+- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
+Default: 0.
+- **feedback:** a number between 0 and 0.9 to control the delay's feedback.
+Default: 0.5.

+### loop_sample

+Parameters:

+- **bank:** a number greater or equal to 0 representing the sample bank where to look for the sample.
+Default: 0.
+- **sample:** a number greater or equal to 0 representing the sample in the selected bank.
+Default: 0.
+- **rate:** a number different from 0 (can be positive or negative) representing the sample's playing speed, where 1 is the normal speed, greater to 1 means faster, and less than 1 means slower, a negative value plays the sample backwards.
+Default: 1.
+- **duration:** a number greater than 0 representing the amount of time as a multiple of the BPM that the sample will be playing in a loop.
+Default: 4.
+- **envelope:** a number that defines if the sample will be played with an envelope, allowed values --> 0 -> no, 1 -> yes.
+Default: 0.
+- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 0.
+- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 0.
+- **release:** a number greater or equal to 0 representing the release time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 3.
+- **amplitude:** a number between 0 and 1 representing the amplitude.
+Default: 0.5.
+- **pan:** a number between -1 and 1 representing the position of the sound in the stereo spectrum.
+Default: 0.
+- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
+Default: 0.
+- **feedback:** a number between 0 and 0.9 to control the delay's feedback.
+Default: 0.5.

+### loop_sample_lfo

+The same as **loop_sample** but the rate is controlled by an LFO.

+Parameters:

+- **bank:** a number greater or equal to 0 representing the sample bank where to look for the sample.
+Default: 0.
+- **sample:** a number greater or equal to 0 representing the sample in the selected bank.
+Default: 0.
+- **reverse:** a number that defines if the sample will be played normal or backwards, allowed values --> 0 -> no, 1 -> yes.
+Default: 0.
+- **bottom:** a number greater than 0 representing the bottom playing rate (1 is the normal speed, greater to 1 means faster, and less than 1 means slower).
+Default: 0.2.
+- **top:** a number greater than 'bottom' representing the top playing rate (1 is the normal speed, greater to 1 means faster, and less than 1 means slower).
+Default: 1.4.
+- **lfo:** a number greater than 0 representing the frequency of the LFO in hertz.
+Default: 0.2.
+- **duration:** a number greater than 0 representing the amount of time as a multiple of the BPM that the sample will be playing in a loop.
+Default: 4.
+- **envelope:** a number that defines if the sample will be played with an envelope, allowed values --> 0 -> no, 1 -> yes.
+Default: 0.
+- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 0.
+- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 0.
+- **release:** a number greater or equal to 0 representing the release time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 3.
+- **amplitude:** a number between 0 and 1 representing the amplitude.
+Default: 0.5.
+pan: a number between -1 and 1 representing the position of the sound in the stereo spectrum.
+Default: 0.
+- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
+Default: 0.
+- **feedback:** a number between 0 and 0.9 to control the delay's feedback.
+Default: 0.5.

+### slide_sample

+This one plays a sample (forwards or backwards) making a slide from one playing rate to another in the specified time.
+It works better with long samples.

+Parameters:

+- **bank:** a number greater or equal to 0 representing the sample bank where to look for the sample.
+Default: 2.
+- **sample:** a number greater or equal to 0 representing the sample in the selected bank.
+Default: 6.
+- **startrate:** a number greater than 0 representing the playing rate at the start of the slide (1 is the normal speed, greater to 1 means faster, and less than 1 means slower).
+Default: 1.
+- **endrate:** a number greater than 0 representing the playing rate at the end of the slide (1 is the normal speed, greater to 1 means faster, and less than 1 means slower).
+Default: 0.1.
+- **slidetime:** a number greater than 0 representing the amount of time as a multiple of the BPM that will take the sample to go from the 'startrate' to the 'endrate', if there is not enough sample to do the slide, the sample will stop playing once it reaches its end, otherwise it will continue playing at the 'endrate' for the remaining duration of the sample.
+Default: 4.
+- **reverse:** a number that defines if the sample will be played normal or backwards, allowed values --> 0 -> no, 1 -> yes.
+Default: 0.
+- **envelope:** a number that defines if the sample will be played with an envelope, allowed values --> 0 -> no, 1 -> yes.
+Default: 0.
+- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 0.
+- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 0.
+- **release:** a number greater or equal to 0 representing the release time as a multiple of the BPM.
+Has no effect if 'envelope' value is 0.
+Default: 1.
+- **amplitude:** a number between 0 and 1 representing the amplitude.
+Default: 0.5.
+- **pan:** a number between -1 and 1 representing the position of the sound in the stereo spectrum.
+Default: 0.
+- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
+Default: 0.
+- **feedback:** a number between 0 and 0.9 to control the delay's feedback.
+Default: 0.5.

 ### simple_sequence

 Not really an instrument, but a utility to play a sequence starting on a base frequency and going up or down at a fixed interval

 Parameters: